kitovu-bot/kitovu/docs/usage/create_plugin.rst

 Errors
 ~~~~~~

-If there occurs an error which should cancel the entire execution of the plugin you can throw a :code:`kitovu.utils.UsageError`.
+If there occurs an error which should cancel the entire execution of the plugin you can throw a :class:`kitovu.utils.UsageError`.
 The command line tool or the user interface will print those messages.

 This is used for example if the server rejects a request or is not available.